MicrosoftDocs/Hololens/hololens/hololens2-hardware.md

 ## Finding the Serial number

 The serial number for HoloLens 2 devices is printed underneath the visor.

 1. Lift the visor of the device up.
-1. Look near the the brow pad.
+1. Look near the brow pad.
 1. You can find the serial number located close to the hinge.

 <img src="images/serial-number-diagram-hl2.png" alt=Null width="625" height="903" />